Tressos-Aristomenis/Snakes-And-Ladders-JavaFX-from-scratch/README.md

 # How to run my application

 - Go to my releases.
-- Choose "Code & Executable".
+- Choose "Code & Executable" (version 1.0.1).
-- Download the .jar file called «SnakesAndLadders_version2.jar».
+- Download the .zip file called «SnakesAndLadders_v1.0.1».
-- Save and run the .jar file.
+- Save and run the .jar file that is inside.
 - Enjoy and star my repository if you enjoyed it!